krowter/qopnet-platform/README.md

 # Qopnet Platform

-Qopnet Platform (@qopnet) project was generated using [Nx](https://nx.dev) workspace.
+Qopnet Platform project was generated using [Nx](https://nx.dev) workspace.
 Nx is a smart, extensible build framework.

 This repo handle these apps: